Imágenes de páginas

 BY G. HOLDEN PIKE.

-THOSE classes in London whom we call public servants, form so large a class, that many evangelists are appointed specially to labour among them, and this division of labour answers well.
+THOS HOSE classes in London whom we call public servants, form so large a class, that many evangelists are appointed specially to labour among them, and this division of labour answers well.
 Police constables, railway-men, cab and omnibus drivers, postmen and others, readily recognise in their missionary a kind of pastor and adviser valuable alike in need or adversity.
 If adapted to his work he is sure to make way in his constituents' favour, and men who commence their acquaintance with sneers learn to change their tone to one of respect.
 It was wise on the part of the London City Mission to appoint class missionaries; men who unceasingly minister to our daily convenience deserve this kind of attention, and will probably receive more sympathy as we more correctly realise what kind of an outlay is necessary for producing the accommodation we daily accept as a matter of course.
 How little are we accustomed to consider the cost of those luxuries which are considered a part of our everyday life.

 The business of cab and omnibus attendants may be classed among the hardest of callings, and few are equal to its inconveniences.
 Many on the stands are persons who have failed in their proper professions.
-Many may be men of a low origin, but instances abound in which the unfortunate can speak of gentle birth, and even of a roinantic life-career.
+Many may be men of a low origin, but instances abound in which the unfortunate can speak of gentle birth, and even of a romantic life-career.
 A man of education, and accustomed to good society in his younger days, has been found driving a cab; his grandsire was a well-todo minister of the Established Church, while his father practised as a solicitor.
 After squandering three thousand pounds, this individual served a time in prison for assaulting a "fare," then became converted, and lived a creditable Christian life.

 Concerning the men in general, we are told by a visitor among them that "numbers have been employed in very different occupations to the one they now follow.
 In fact, among them are found some of almost every class or occupation; broken-down tradesmen, reduced gentlemen, and in two or three instances which have come under my cognizance, men who were once ministers of the gospel, but having made shipwreck of faith and a good conscience, have been reduced to this mode of getting a livelihood.
 Numbers of the men are young and thoughtless, giving full swing to their corrupt inclinations, living in drunkenness, uncleanness and debauchery, laughing at a hereafter, and also setting God at defiance; without even a home or a lodging, sleeping night after night in the cab, the stable, or in houses of ill-fame; and after a